 Dr. Steinhäuser is an adjunct clinical instructor at Midwestern University Eye Institute in Glendale, AZ, with a focus in primary eye care and ocular disease.
 She has participated in multiple clinical studies, has been published, has lectured on the topics of glaucoma and retinal disease and serves as journal reviews editor for Optometric Physician e-journal.

 Dr. Steinhäuser is a member of the American Optometric Association, the Optometric Glaucoma Society, the American Academy of Optometry, and is a Diplomate of the American Board of Certification in Medical Optometry.
 She has been an active member of the Arizona Optometric Association (AzOA) serving as membership chair 2003-07, Board of Director 2006-07, Secretary/Treasurer 2007-08, Vice President 2008-09, President-Elect 2009-10, Continuing Education Chair 2007-present and the AzOA's President from 2010-11.
-She was awarded the AzOA's Young Optometrist of the Year in 2009 and AzOA's President's Award in 2014.
+She was awarded the AzOA's Young Optometrist of the Year in 2009, AzOA's President's Award in 2014, and AzOA's Optometrist of the Year 2019.

 Dr. Arthur B. Epstein is a native New Yorker who grew up in the Bronx, NY; later moving to Great Neck on Long Island, NY.
 He now resides in Phoenix, Arizona.
 Dr. Epstein graduated from the City College of New York, CUNY, with a B.S. in psychology and received an O.D. degree from the State University of New York, State College of Optometry where he also served as the college's first resident in ocular disease.